SirL0gic/Nucus-Ransomware/README.md

 The word Nucus comes from the Latin term _Enucleatus_ which means simple.
 Nonetheless, this ransomware shows how easy it can be it wreak havoc havoc on a system or a network.

-The ransomware that was created by us is made using the Python programming language.
+The ransomware that was created is made using the Python programming language.
 It is divided into three units:

 1. The Command and Control server called `candc.py`
 2. The Malware itself that is used for encryption called `malware.py`